— 16 min read

 In addition, don’t be caught off guard if you get a response from a request that indicates the recipient has an “allotted” amount of time to respond to your request.
 Many current contracts are now defining timeframes for response rates based on the recipient.
 For example, “engineer is given a maximum of seven days to respond to the RFI.”

 Based on feedback from interviewed construction firm staff, design professionals estimate that the average RFI would require about eight hours to receive, log, review and respond.
 While many requests can be fielded and replied to within an hour, others may take days to research and provide an appropriate response.
-According the Navigant study, average RFI reply times can range from 6.4 days to 10 days based on region, project size, and duration.
+According a Navigant study, average RFI reply times can range from 6.4 days to 10 days based on region, project size and duration.

 Dependent on the discipline involved in the request, a paint color question would be easier to answer than an engineering question.
 Understanding those differences, it’s important to think ahead.

 Clarifying what is “mission critical” and what can be placed on the back burner will go a long way in helping answers get fast-tracked.
 Be specific in your requests, and level them according to project urgency.
-Marking your RFIs as “high-priority” can help increase response times, but be sure not to cry wolf too many times.
+Marking RFIs as “high-priority” can help increase response times, but be sure not to cry wolf too many times.
 If everything is urgent, then nothing is.

-Group related requests
+Group related requests together.

 Submitting an RFI when the condition is critical will more than likely result in delays.
 However, reviewing foreseeable issues and sending RFIs ahead of time leaves you ample breathing room for getting a response in time for the job related to the question at hand to be completed.